 - Car batteries can also be recycled but only at designated collection points, not in your home recycling.

-Find your nearest battery recycling point by visiting the Recycle Now website (opens in a new window).
+Find your nearest battery recycling point using the form below, or by visiting the Recycle Now website (opens in a new window).

 Reduce waste and save money!